imdevan/dotfiles/docs/keybinds/hotkeys.md

 $   - end of line
 G   - Go To command (prefix with number - 5G goes to line 5) :#  - Also works as to command
+"   - see register context
+"0p - paste the "yank register"

 {   - go to beginning of paragraph
 {w  - go to first word of paragraph